SchmidMaxi/kfv-freising.de/packages/kfv_template/README.md

-Sitepackage for the project "KFV Template"
+Site Package for the project "KFV Template"
 ==============================================================

 Add some explanation here.